psiugt/bylaws/bylaws.md

 2. To represent Brother Thesauristes in all ritual activities.
 3. To represent Donatello of the TMNT.
 4. To reside in the Chapter House.
-5. To be the primary BROTHER responsible for the well­being of the facilities and possessions of the Chapter.
+5. To be the primary BROTHER responsible for the well-being of the facilities and possessions of the Chapter.

 ##### <h5 id="memberedvp">Law 4: Responsibilities of the Vice President of Member Education</h5>